lsu-ddem/intro-to-esports/content/7- Entertainment Research/4_Lesson_4/_index.en.md

 				- It is likely that students will be very familiar with Disney's Cinderella (and therefore Charles Perrault's Cinderella), but it is unlikely students will know the story of Yeh-Shen.

-				- Students can read an [overview of the story of Yeh-Shen here](http://tvtropes.org/pmwiki/pmwiki.php/Literature/YehShen), or the [complete story here.](http://www.santeesd.net/cms/lib/CA01000468/Centricity/Domain/209/Yeh%20Shen%20Scanned.pdf) (The link to the complete story offers critical thinking and interpretation questions that may be helpful to the lesson)
+				- Students can read an [overview of the story of Yeh-Shen here](http://tvtropes.org/pmwiki/pmwiki.php/Literature/YehShen), or the [complete story here.](http://www.santeesd.net/cms/lib/CA01000468/Centricity/Domain/209/Yeh%20Shen%20Scanned.pdf) (The link to the complete story offers critical thinking and interpretation questions that may be helpful to the lesson).

 				- **Exercise:** Have students compare and contrast the two variants of the Cinderella trope they have now seen ([Yeh-Shin](http://www.santeesd.net/cms/lib/CA01000468/Centricity/Domain/209/Yeh%20Shen%20Scanned.pdf%29) and [Perrault's](https://www.pitt.edu/~dash/perrault06.html)) via a venn-diagram or written response.
 Students should pay attention to cultural differences, differences present because of the difference in time periods, and similarities amongst characters, relationships, events, and the plot in general.